 Figure 3 illustrates the data approval process.
-The TRIP team reviews data requests to answer the following questions:
+The TRIP team reviews data request to answer the following questions:

 - a.
 Does the TRIP have jurisdiction to process the request? - b.
 Is this request fulfillable?
 Is it feasible for the TRIP to fulfill with data currently available? - c.
 Are the minimum data elements to answer the research questions being requested? - d.
 Does the DSA with the data contributor clearly authorize this request/use of the data? - e.
-Does the request need WSIRB approval?2 - f.
-Can the requestor meet TRIP data security standards?

-2 Per RCW 42.48, the WSIRB is the only governing entity to review request.
-All other IRBs must cede to the WSIRB.
-Review the WSIRB website to determine if request needs WSIRB approval.
+Does the request need WSIRB\ approval? \Please note, per RCW 42.48, the WSIRB is the only governing entity to review request.
+All other IRBs must cede to the WSIRB. - f.
+Can they meet our data security standards or sign up for Enclave accounts?

-3. If the project is approved to move forward, the TRIP will notify the data requestor if they need to contact any data contributors.
-Data requestor will work with OFM to complete Appendix G (State Agency Records Request) of the WSIRB application for AOC, DOT, DOL, and WSP data before submitting the WSIRB Application.
-If the data requestor is interested in DOH data, the data requestor will need to work with DOH to complete Appendix G before submitting WSIRB Application.
+3. If the project is approved to move forward, TRIP will notify the data requestor if they need to contact any data partners.
+Data requestor will work with OFM to complete the Appendix G (within the WSIRB application) for AOC, DOT, DOL, and WSP data before submitting WSIRB Application.
+If the data requestor is interested in DOH data, the data requestor will need to work with DOH to complete the Appendix G (within the WSIRB application) approval before submitting WSIRB Application.